de-lachende-cavalier/sorvis/notes.md

 ## Some interesting experiment ideas

 - NCA cooordination => what if I want to classify numbers > 9?
 E.g. if I want to classify "12", can I make it so the cells for "1" and "2" coordinate and "classify" "12" correctly?
-- Cells are (simple) agents => can't I use RL to speed up convergence?
+- Cells are (simple) agents => can't I use RL ~~to speed up convergence~~?
 Right now I spend a lot of time bouncing around (check loss history!)
   - What about MCTS?
 (Far fetched, but still...)
+- I have pretrained models at my disposal! => Imitation learning?

 ## References